Improved bounds on the cop number when forbidding a minor: Main result

 In order to find a contradiction, we first place the cops arbitrarily on $G$ and assign them no strategy.
 Then, is a valid state since all of the conditions hold trivially.
 Then, the cops will follow a strategy to minimize the game state.
 Given the defined partial order, it must be the case that after some finite amount of time the game is in some minimal state $(\mathcal A,\mathcal Q,R,s)$.

 To avoid repetition, we first explain more precisely why, with the strategies we will use, \ref{item:funcs} continues to hold for every cop $C$ during a transition from $(\mathcal A,\mathcal Q,R,s)$ to $(\mathcal A',\mathcal Q',R',s')$.
-There are two types of strategy changes we will use, which we summarize here:\\
+There are essentially two kinds of strategy changes we will use, which we summarize here:\\

-\textit{Type I:} The first type to consider is that, as noted above, the cop $C$ maintains its current strategy (and it has maintained it during the transition between the game states) and that $s'(C)\subseteq s(C)$ (of course, we will always choose $s'(C)$ in a way that $s(C)\setminus s'(C)$ will only contain vertices which are also guarded by other cops, so \ref{item:coboundary} will still hold).
+\textit{Case I:} The first kind to consider is that, as noted above, the cop $C$ maintains its current strategy (and it has maintained it during the transition between the game states) and that $s'(C)\subseteq s(C)$ (of course, we will always choose $s'(C)$ in a way that $s(C)\setminus s'(C)$ will only contain vertices which are also guarded by other cops, so \ref{item:coboundary} will still hold).
 To show that \ref{item:funcs} still holds, we suppose that we know that the robber is in $R'$ but never leaves $R'$ by moving to a vertex in $N(R')\setminus s'(C)\supseteq N(R')\setminus s(C)$, and we must show that $C$ guards $s'(C)$.
 We however know that $C$ guards $s(C)\supseteq s'(C)$ as long as the robber does not leave $R$ by moving to a vertex in $N(R)\setminus s(C)$, so it suffices to verify this last condition.
 Recall that $R'\subseteq R$.
 The robber cannot leave $R$ directly from $R'$ since it would have to be through a vertex in $N(R')\setminus s(C)$, which is forbidden.
 The robber also cannot leave $R$ by first going to a vertex in $R \setminus R'$, as this would be forbidden since $R\cap N(R')\subseteq N(R')\setminus s(C)$ since $s(C)$ contains no vertex of $R$.